Skip to Content

 • Have their regular hours of work reduced by more than half during each month of a 6-month period

-Employees Not Protected By WARN Act
+What Employees Are Not Protected By WARN Act?

 Workers are not protected by the WARN Act when any of the following situations apply: